MarinaPrice-Dev/ascii-map-generator/README.md

 - improve readme
 - deploy website

-## Next 1st
+## Next
+- improve pickers
 - save state locally
-- better exports - txt, html, rotjs, colours

 ## Next 2nd
 - add arrows so we have an infinite canvas
+- better exports - txt, html, rotjs, colours
 - add import - validate whether it will fit, or just load what we can
 - colour history